CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 ## Usability errors

-- If programs are failing, check to see if memory is being exceeded
+- If programs are failing with a 'Killed' message, check to see if memory is being exceeded
   - consider upgrading the EC2 type to larger memory and cpus

 - Error in loading the plot in the browser (browser slows down and asks if you want to stop the process) - plotly animated plots.